 CBG: A Cannabinoid with HUGE potential

-So far, it looks as though CBG actually might be a more potent pain reliever and anti-inflammatory (both inside an out) than THC – which is impressive, as THC is not a molecule to be sniffed at!
+So far, it looks as though CBG actually might be a more potent pain reliever and anti-inflammatory (both inside and out) than THC – which is impressive, as THC is not a molecule to be sniffed at!
 But, CBG doesn’t get you high.

-There’s also evidence to support CBG’s actions as a vasodilator, which makes it a prime candidate for exploring its potential effects on Glaucoma, as well as a neuroprotectant, as demonstrated in studies exploring its application in Parkinson’s, Huntington’s and Neuroinflammation.
+There’s also evidence to support CBG’s actions as a vasodilator, which makes it a prime candidate for exploring its potential effects on Glaucoma, or as a neuroprotectant, as demonstrated in studies exploring its application in Parkinson’s, Huntington’s and Neuroinflammation.
 One study from way back in 1975 (yes, we’ve been studying it for that long!) found that CBG may help boost GABA levels (again, more than CBD or THC), which is well worth exploring further in the realms of seizure control, muscle spasticity, sleep conditions and anxiety disorders.

 Although CBG has been a point of interest for research and medical exploration, we still don’t know quite as much about it as we do about CBD and THC.
 Furthermore, while the cannabis plant has been used for thousands of years, minor cannabinoids like CBG have always supported in the background, working in synergy with the rest of the plant.
 So, isolating this molecule and making the amount we ingest higher is quite new, and clearly worth researching a lot more.
 We here at Ardoa Organics use CBG in almost all of our oils.